 Go to home page

-PE With a Purpose challenges the traditional view of physical education, offering homeschool families a research-informed approach to movement that builds learning, confidence, and character.
+In PE With a Purpose, Jan Stockton challenges the traditional view of physical education, offering homeschool families a research-informed approach to movement that builds learning, confidence, and character.
 Written for parents and educators, it explains how intentional physical education, through guided and repeatable skill-building movement, strengthens focus, emotional regulation, perseverance, and self-confidence, with benefits that carry into academics and everyday life.

 Why physical education was never meant to be just fitness